categories

 Return to Issues Chart.

-Allow Full Access To TeamViewer
+Allow Full Access to TeamViewer

 Windows may impose restrictions on the TeamViewer client, making it impossible to connect to your machine from another machine.
 Make sure that TeamViewer has full access on both computers.